 - withdrawal from friends, social activities and events

-- positive attitudes to gambling, or preoccupation with video arcades, internet gambling sites, sports results or TV poker
+- positive attitudes towards gambling, or a preoccupation with video arcades, internet gambling sites, sports results or TV poker, or simulated gambling apps or games

 - secrecy about gambling, or denial that there’s a problem.